apietrick24/DataViz-Project-Proposal/README.md

 ## Update Log

 ### October 27th
 This week I focus my time on preparing to tackle the project as one whole item, rather than as separate visual projects.
 I started to take the code for the visuals I have created so far and make them into separate files that are unreliant on their current HTML environments.
 I figured that this would be helpful to do now before I start adding more elements and features that need to communicate with each other.
 I also changed how I'm parsing my CSV file, specifically now I'm using d3.group functions to generate arrays of objects with values I need for each visual.
-As for the feedback given to me on my project so far, I changed my line chart's curve function to fix issues of smoothing the line too much and misrepresenting the information.
+Support for a drop-down menu has been added on the backend for my line graph.
+As for the feedback given to me on my project so far, I changed my line graph's curve function to fix issues of smoothing the line too much and misrepresenting the information.
 To help with this, I also added circles for each data point on the line.

-As for the work for next week, I'm going to finish my drop-down menus and properly construct the second part of my line chart.
+As for the work for next week, I'm going to finish my drop-down menus and properly construct the second part of my line graph.
 Ideally, I would like to have a rough draft of my map of the United States also done.

 #### Element 2